ryankrumperman/ryankrumperman/README.md

 ## Hi there 👋

+My name is Ryan Krumperman, and I am a student at Brigham Young University.
+Feel free to check out the projects I've worked on.

 <!--
 **ryankrumperman/ryankrumperman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.